gerph/riscos-prminxml-tool/README.md

 The tool, `riscos-prminxml`, is a Perl script intended to be used to process XML files into other formats without installation.

-## Installation
+## Installation on RISC OS

-The release archives contain the tool ready to be installed into your `PATH` (on posix systems) or on `Run$Path` (on RISC OS systems).
+The release archives contain the tool ready to be installed into your `PATH` (on POSIX systems) or on `Run$Path` (on RISC OS systems).
+The tool requires Perl 5 on later to function.

 ## Usage

-The tool contains help on the tool's use.
+The tool contains help on the its usage.
 However, the most common usage of the tool (on a POSIX-like system) would be something like:

     riscos-prminxml myfile.xml

 which will generate a file `myfile.html`, after transforming the content.

-On RISC OS, the command would be called `riscos-prminxml` would be used, and filenames will be in RISC OS format.
+On RISC OS, the tool would be placed into the library, and filenames will be in RISC OS format, for example:

+    riscos-prminxml myfile/xml

 The tool can be used to generate skeleton documents from which you can begin processing
 content: